 Update, May 8, 2008...

 An excellent set of books for elementary-middle school use is called "American Indian Contributions to the World," edited by Emory Dean Keoke and Kay Marie Porterfield.
-There are five books in the set:
+There are five books in the set (the cover of one is shown above):

 - Food, Farming, and Hunting